 The oldest parts of the church are the late 7th century west porch (which features a striking and unusual serpent) and the late 7th century west wall of the nave (immediately adjoining the porch).
 The Saxon tower about the porch dates from around the 10th-11th century.

-One stained glass window shows a Knight who apparently has two left feet.
+One stained glass window set into the west wall (to the right of the 7th century part) shows a Knight who apparently has two left feet.
 This may have been the influence behind the Lewis Carroll’s White Knight who similarly complains of ‘squeezing a left-hand foot into a right-hand shoe’.
 This is shown in illustrations from Bryan Talbot’s Alice in Sunderland.

 Images reproduced courtesy of Bryan Talbot.